iworks/iworks-pwa/readme.txt

 1. Select icon - it is recommended that you use a single 192x192 pixel icon.
 1. Save menu.

+= What is "Add to Home screen"? =

+Add to Home screen (or A2HS for short) is a feature available in modern browsers that allows a user to "install" a web app, ie. add a shortcut to their Home screen representing their favorite web app (or site) so they can subsequently access it with a single tap.
+This guide explains how A2HS is used, and what you need to do as a developer to allow your users to take advantage of it.

+A2HS is supported in all mobile browsers, except iOS webview.
+It's also supported in some Chromium desktop browsers.

 == Screenshots ==

 1. General configuration.